Justin Turner Preview, Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Rays pitching staff ranks seventh in the league.

-- The Rays have a 3.83 team ERA that ranks fourth across all league pitching staffs.
+- The Rays have the third-ranked team ERA among all MLB pitching staffs (3.82).

-- The right-hander last appeared on Wednesday against the Miami Marlins, when he went 6 1/3 scoreless innings while giving up four hits.
+- The right-hander last appeared on Friday against the Cleveland Guardians, when he went seven innings, allowing three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.